SpineEventEngine/chat-bot/ENVIRONMENT.md

 ## Cloud Build

-The [Cloud Build] CI/CD solution is used to continuously build and deploy the application.
+The [Cloud Build][cloud-build] CI/CD solution is used to continuously build and deploy the application.

 The Cloud Build configuration is available as [`cloudbuild.yaml`](./cloudbuild.yaml) and does the following: